andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 hidden: true
 ---

-In this post, you'll learn a recipe you can use to effectively "shrink" any large table.
-This is a good fit when only a portion of the data is queried, without
+In this post, you'll learn a recipe that you can use to "shrink" a large table.
+This is a good fit when only a portion of the data is accessed, the big table has become unwieldy, and you don't want a heavier solution like table partitioning.

-You can use this recipe for tables with billions of rows, and *without* taking Postgres offline.
+This recipe has been used on tables with billions of rows, and *without* taking Postgres offline.
 How does it work?

 ## Postgres details
-These steps were tested on:
+These are the details where these steps have been tested:

 - PostgreSQL 16
 - Transactions use the default isolation level of `READ COMMITTED`
-- Steps were performed using the psql client
+- Steps were performed using psql

 ## A few big tables
 Let's discuss some context.